 What are Waves?

 It’s pretty simple actually.
-Instead of one big start with all 25,000 people taking off at once, we divide everyone into almost 40 waves.
+Instead of one big start with all 25,000 people taking off at once, we divide everyone into waves.
 Each wave is organized by people’s expected pace so that everyone can run with people their own speed.
 Waves start with the fastest runners, then go to slower runners, then joggers, then walkers.
 You will select your wave when you register.

 Event personnel will be positioned at the starting line to enforce that participants are starting in their correct wave.